smallangi/AllAboutUnstructuredData/ExtractTableData/Readme.md

+Documents can contain Table data.
+Example: Earning reports, Purchase order forms, Technical and Operational manuals etc. You may need to extract this table data into Excel for futher processing.
+* Extract each table into a specific worksheet in Excel
+* Extract the data from all the similar tables and aggregate that data into single table

-This function extract Table data using Form Recognizer and generate Excel with all the tables.
+ This function extract Table data using Form Recognizer's Layout Model and generate Excel file with all the extracted tables.

-* Each table on a page gets stored to a sheet in the Excel document.
-Sheet name corresponds to page number in the document
+* Each table on a page gets extracted and stored to a sheet in the Excel document.
+Sheet name corresponds to page number in the document.
 * Sometimes there are key value pairs on the page that needs to be captured in the table.
 If you need that feature leverage the add_key_value_pairs flag
 * Form recognizer extracts column and row spans.
 We took advantage of it to present the data as it is represented in the actual table.